 The amount of topical retinoids absorbed from the skin is very low; however, there are 4 published cases of birth defects in the literature associated with topical tretinoin use, which is consistent with retinoid embryopathy.
 The role of the topical retinoids in these cases remains controversial, as 2 prospective studies that examined use during the first trimester of pregnancy with 96 and 106 women did not find an increased risk of major malformations or evidence of retinoid embryopathy.
 However, until data on the larger number of women are collected, women are encouraged to avoid topical retinoids during pregnancy.

-Clindamycin and erythromycin are used either alone or in combination with other agents as topical prescription treatments of acne.
+Clindamycin and erythromycin are used either alone or combined with other agents as topical prescription treatments of acne.
 A study examining the oral or topical use of clindamycin reported no increased risk of malformations among 647 women with use in the first trimester.
 Similarly, there have been no increased rates in adverse outcomes documented in several studies evaluating the systemic use of clindamycin in the second or third trimester of pregnancy.
 Furthermore, oral use of erythromycin in pregnancy has not been associated with teratogenicity in several thousand women.

 Skin-lightening agents: need to avoid in pregnancy

 Hydroquinone is used clinically as a topical depigmenting agent for conditions such as chloasma and melasma, and it is used cosmetically as a skin-whitening agent.
 It has been estimated that 35% to 45% is systemically absorbed following topical use in humans.
-A single study has been published involving the use of hydroquinone during pregnancy with no increase in adverse events; however, the sample size of pregnant women was small.
-Based on available data, hydroquinone use during pregnancy does not appear to be associated with increased risk of major malformations or other adverse effects.
+A single study has been published involving hydroquinone use during pregnancy with no increase in adverse events; however, the sample size of pregnant women was small.
+Based on available data, hydroquinone use during pregnancy does not appear to be associated with an increased risk of major malformations or other adverse effects.
 However, because of substantial absorption compared with other products, it is best to minimize exposure until further studies can confirm safety.

 Dihydroxyacetone is a color additive that is found in self-tanning products to produce an artificial tan.
 Colour develops following topical application owing to dihydroxyacetone binding to amino acids in the stratum corneum.
 These products contain dihydroxyacetone in concentrations ranging from 1% to 15%, and when applied topically, systemic levels are minimal (0.5%)12; therefore, use during pregnancy would not be of concern.